White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Vaughn and the Chicago White Sox will attempt to take down Ryan Mountcastle and the Baltimore Orioles when the teams square off on Friday at 7:10 PM ET.
+The Baltimore Orioles and Chicago White Sox will meet on Saturday at Guaranteed Rate Field, at 2:10 PM ET, with Adley Rutschman and Luis Robert -- two hot hitters -- expected to step up at the plate.

-Bookmakers list the Orioles as -115 moneyline favorites, while giving the underdog White Sox -105 moneyline odds to win.
-The matchup's total is set at 9 runs.
+The Orioles are favored in this one, at -115, while the underdog White Sox have -105 odds to upset.
+The total is 9 runs for this contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.